The Red Violin

-The Red Violin (Le Violon Rouge) is a 1998 drama film directed by François Girard and starring Samuel L. Jackson, Carlo Cecchi and Sylvia Chang.
-It spans four centuries and five countries as it tells the story of a mysterious red-coloured violin and its many owners.
+The Red Violin (Le Violon Rouge) is a 1998 anthology drama film directed by François Girard and starring Samuel L. Jackson, Carlo Cecchi and Sylvia Chang.
+It spans four centuries and five countries telling the story of a mysterious red-coloured violin and its many owners.
 The instrument, made in Cremona in 1681 with a future forecast by tarot cards, makes its way to Montreal in 1997, where an appraiser identifies it and it goes to auction.
 The film was an international co-production among companies in Canada, Italy, and the United Kingdom.

-The screenplay was written by Don McKellar, who also acts, and Girard, inspired by a historic 1720 Stradivarius violin nicknamed the "Red Mendelssohn".
-The film was shot in Austria, Canada, China, England and Italy and features a soundtrack by John Corigliano, with solos performed by violinist Joshua Bell.
+The screenplay, inspired by a historic 1720 Stradivarius violin nicknamed the "Red Mendelssohn", was written by Don McKellar and Girard.
+The film was shot in Austria, Canada, China, England and Italy.
+It features a soundtrack by John Corigliano, with solos performed by violinist Joshua Bell.

-After premiering in the Venice Film Festival, it received some positive reviews from critics and grossed $10 million in the U.S. box office.
+After premiering at the Venice Film Festival, it received some positive reviews from critics and grossed $10 million at the U.S. box office.
 It received numerous honours, including the Academy Award for Best Original Score and eight Genie Awards, including Best Motion Picture.
-The film also nominated for Golden Globe for Best Foreign Language Film, but lost to All About My Mother.
+The film was also nominated for a Golden Globe for Best Foreign Language Film, but lost to All About My Mother.